 The Department established a specialized Stone Treatment Center for the treatment of kidney stones, and the Center’s success rates are well above the national average.
 In addition, The Department collaborated with the Department of Surgery to open the Center for Advanced Surgical and Interventional Technology (CASIT) in 2002.
 The new Center promotes clinical, educational and research use of surgical robots and digital imaging in surgery and medicine.

-In addition to expanding the Department’s focus on urologic specialties, Dr. deKernion has extended the Department’s geographical reach within Southern California.
+In addition to expanding the Department’s focus on urologic specialties, Dr. deKernion is credited with extending the Department’s geographical reach within Southern California.
 The UCLA Medical Center, Santa Monica and The Olive View/UCLA Medical Center have been added to the Department’s teaching facilities - UCLA Center for the Health Sciences, Sepulveda VA Ambulatory Care Center, West Los Angeles VA Medical Center and Harbor UCLA Medical Center.
 The VA programs are directed by Carol Bennett, M.D.; William Aronson, M.D. provides care at the VA sites.
 Jacob Rajfer, M.D. directs Harbor/UCLA's Urology program.